Rangers have eye on Japan, but not just Ohtani, Darvish

-Surrounded by luxury and overwhelming resort security, Major League Baseball’s 30 general managers assembled Monday at the Waldorf-Astoria Orlando and immediate cut to the day’s first order of business.
+Surrounded by luxury and overwhelmed resort security, Major League Baseball’s 30 general managers assembled Monday at the Waldorf-Astoria Orlando and immediate cut to the day’s first order of business.

 Lunch.